John Harold Kennard FRIBA

 Returning to Amersham after the war Kennard built 30 semi-detached houses on Elm Close for the Amersham Public Utility Company.
 This company had Kennard as the architect, Alfred Ellis as the solicitor and Pretty, Ellis (Harvey Ellis) and Alderson as the estate agents.

-Public Utility Societies were an early Government initiative to subsidize housebuilding in order to provide ‘affordable housing’ and grants were available under the 1919 Housing and Town Planning Act.
-Kennard’s “most interesting experiment” according to Julian Hunt the houses were built out of concrete blocks cast on site and had other innovative features such as windows of ‘stove enameled steel’.
+Public Utility Societies were an early Government initiative to subsidise housebuilding in order to provide ‘affordable housing’ and grants were available under the 1919 Housing and Town Planning Act.
+Kennard’s “most interesting experiment” according to Julian Hunt the houses were built out of concrete blocks cast on site and had other innovative features such as windows of ‘stove enamelled steel’.
 A shortage of more traditional building materials after the war meant new techniques needed to be tried.
 Arthur Kennard, Harold’s brother moved into 15 Elm Close and brought his family up here.
 Elm Close is a conservation area today.
 Plans were drawn up for a similar development in Chesham Bois and a Chesham Bois Public Utility Society formed but the houses were never built.

 According to Julian Hunt, Kennard was also associated with John Willliam Falkner and Sons, the developer of Hill Avenue and William Lemming, the developer of the Oakfield Estate.
-He was a director of the Chesham Bois Development Company and Rural Homes Ltd. Perhaps surprisingly the only listed Kennard property is the Chesham Bois War Memorial which he was commissioned to design and build in 1920.
+He was a director of the Chesham Bois Development Company and Rural Homes Ltd.

 However the enduring appeal of his Arts and Crafts houses, the quality of their construction, the craftsmanship of their details, and their adaptability to modern life mean that they should be valued and protected for future generations.
 Harold Kennard’s legacy is that each house, whether a modest cottage or a comfortable country house is an individual work of art.